If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Alone Yet Not Alone is the title song of the movie by the same name that was produced by Enthuse Entertainment, a relatively unknown movie production company from Texas.
 It was quite a surprise when this song was recently awarded an Oscar nomination.

-The movie is a historical drama based on a true story of the faith and courage of two sisters who are kidnapped by the Delaware Indians during the French and Indian War.
+The movie is a historical drama based on a true story of the faith and courage of two sisters who the Delaware Indians kidnaped during the French and Indian War.
 The young girls find strength through their faith in God and by recalling the comforting and promising words of an old family hymn, “Alone Yet Not Alone.”

 Although endorsed by many conservative Evangelicals including Dr. James Dobson, formerly Focus on the Family, Tony Perkins, president of Family Research Council and Rick Santorum, former presidential candidate, the film failed to garner national attention.
 This nomination for Hollywood’s greatest honor should do just that, and also move Americans to watch this movie of Christian faith.